 If you’d like to enjoy your food outdoors, there is outdoor seating directly behind the Museum and flanking both sides of the building.

 District Wharf is an eight-minute walk from the museum and offers a variety of bars and specialty restaurants, plus beautiful views of the waterfront.
-Check out this list of socially-distanced outdoor and indoor dining available at District Wharf.
+Check out this list of socially-distanced restaurants and cafes available at District Wharf.

 SPY Tip: If you need to leave and come back to the museum after a break, ask our staff for a re-entry stamp.